This post may contain affiliate links. See my disclosure policy.

 One must-have ingredient for any Hungarian Goulash is Hungarian Sweet Paprika.
 It is, let’s just say, what makes this dish…this dish.
 Hungarian Sweet Paprika is not spicy, but it does give it a deep, complex, fruity, slightly tangy flavor.
 I added one-fourth of a cup (minimum) to this stew, so you definitely don’t want to leave it out.

-Considered the national spice of Hungary, Hungarian paprika is made from peppers that are harvested and then sorted, toasted, and blended to create different varieties ranging in pungency, sweetness, and heat.
-Hungary takes their paprika so seriously that there are 8 different grades, each a little different and delicious in their own way.
+Considered the national spice of Hungary, Hungarian paprika is made from peppers that are harvested, sorted, toasted, and blended to create varieties that vary in pungency, sweetness, and heat.
+Hungary takes its paprika so seriously that there are 8 different grades, each a little different and delicious in its own way.

 Overhead image of white bowl filled with egg noodles and Hungarian goulash